syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 # User Interaction

-Options like zooming, panning and map selection enables the effective interaction on map elements.
+Options like zooming, panning, and map selection enables the effective interaction on Map elements.

 ## Map Selection

-Each shape in the map can be selected and deselected during interaction with shapes.
+Each shape in the Map can be selected and deselected during interaction with the shapes.

 The `selectionColor` property is used to get or set the selected shape color.
 The `selectionStroke` and `selectionStrokeWidth` properties are used to customize the selected shape border.

-You can select the shape by tapping on the shape.
+You can select the shape by tapping the shape.
 The Single selection is enabled by the `enableSelection` property of shape layer.
 When `enableSelection` is set to false, the shapes cannot be selected.

 {% highlight js %}